ArifAhmed1995/proposal/GSoC 2017 Application Arif Ahmed :Improve Common Subexpression Elimination.md

-# Improving Series Expansions Module in SymPy
+# Improving Common Subexpression Elimination in SymPy

 ### About Me :
 ##### Contact Information :